|

 Mutts are not guaranteed to be healthier

-You can have romantic old-wives tales; I prefer genetic testing.
+You can have your romantic old-wives tales about mutts; I prefer genetic testing.

-Purebreed breeding stock is narrow so all genetic problems will never be eliminated
+Nothing is perfect however.
+Purebred breeding stock may be so narrow genetic problems will never be eliminated

 Even if the current canine diseases were eliminated through DNA testing, different diseases might occur in a closed, weakening gene pool.